 When you eat foods containing carbohydrates, your digestive system breaks them down into sugar, which is then used for energy as it enters the bloodstream.
 When your blood sugar levels increase, your pancreas produces insulin that signals your cells to absorb the blood sugar to store for energy.

-These foods are often found in the middle aisles of the grocery stores, in vending machines, or in the checkout areas of convenience stores.
+These foods are often found in the middle aisles of the grocery stores, vending machines, or the checkout areas of convenience stores.
 Stress can often cause people to eat too much of these convenient foods, but they will make you tired and decrease your overall well-being.

-5. Use adaptogenic herbs.
+5. Use Adaptogenic Herbs

 Adaptogens are natural remedies that work with your body to adapt to certain conditions, such as stress.
 Adaptogens act as a natural ally to help handle chronic stress and fatigue because they help regulate critical hormones.